keyv/iOSUnityVuforiaGuide/README.md

 In this repo you can find both `AppDelegate.h` and `AppDelegate.mm` files and paste their content into your files.
 Shortly, what is going on in those files:

-* We create 2 `UIWindow` instances for main andUnity content
+* We create 2 `UIWindow` instances for main and Unity content
 * to switch between those windows we use `- (void)showUnityWindow` and  `- (void)hideUnityWindow` methods
 * also we have instance `unityController` of `UnityAppController` type, because we took away control from Unity-generated app delegate and we need to pass calls to it through our app delegate
+* in `(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions ` we create those windows, root view controller, navigation controller etc. so app will work properly

 #Final
-Building and running the app will show something like this: we press `Show Unity` button, it opens Unity+Vuforia view which recognizes the marker well and nice yellow button in center which can bring us back to previous view controller
+Building and running the app will show something like this: we press `Show Unity` button, it opens Unity+Vuforia view which recognizes the marker well and shows nice yellow button in center, which can bring us back to previous view controller

 ### Useful links